Hareesh108/devops/aws/vpc-(virtual-private-cloud)/vpc-internal-ec2-old-nat/08-old-way-nat-gateway.md

 ### Go to private Route table Route

 - Select route then add route ```0.0.0.0/0```.
-- target to created NAT instance.
+- target to created NAT (Network Address Translation) instance.
 - Save changes.
 - Now you should able to connect.